moshix/zlinux/README.md

 ================

 This is a collection of scripts, recipes and stratagems to obtain an Ubuntu 18.04 ISO image for the s390x architecture, and then install it on fresh DASD 3390 virtual disk under Hercules.
+It was put together by Matthew Wilson and moshix over a period of a week or so.

 You just execute the the installer by doing: